-Mint finds tax documents and can help you jumpstart your taxes by importing them into TurboTax.
-Certain 1099 tax documents for the financial institutions you have linked to your Mint account will be identified and you can select which you want to be imported.
+Mint finds tax documents and can help you jump-start your taxes by importing them into TurboTax.
+Certain 1099 tax documents for the financial institutions you've linked to your Mint account will be identified and you can select which you want to be imported.

 These 1099 tax documents are:

 - 1099-OID (for buying a discounted bond or note)

 In order to import, you must use the same user ID and password for both your Mint and TurboTax accounts.